Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 SANUR

-Best for: Older travellers, families and couples looking for a relaxing beachside escape.
+Sanur is best for: Older travellers, families and couples looking for a relaxing beachside escape.

 Though Sanur is Bali’s quiet coastal village, this charming neighbourhood on the east coast has finally outgrown its ‘sleepy’ reputation.
-Spilling with lovely little cafes, fantastic restaurants, lush hotels and plenty of spas for your ooh-and-aahs, there’s lots to see and do in Sanur for anyone looking for a slower pace of life compared to Seminyak or Canggu.
+Spilling with lovely little cafes, fantastic restaurants, lush hotels, villas and plenty of spas for your ooh-and-aahs, there’s lots to see and do in Sanur for anyone looking for a slower pace of life compared to Seminyak or Canggu.

 If you ask us, Sanur is one of Bali’s best kept secrets.
 Its sleepy rep has kept the crowds away from its charming streets.
 Chirping birds can still be heard from flowering tropical foliage, and Sanur’s salty sea air has room to cascade through lush tropical landscapes and traditional resorts that have preserved Bali’s true beauty.